| | | | | |

 • 1 14 oz can of tomato sauce

-• 3-4 fresh basil leaves, chiffonade
+• 5 fresh basil leaves chiffonade

-• Whole wheat spaghetti, cooked per instructions
+• Spaghetti cooked per instructions

-Add the onion, red bell pepper and mushrooms then cook for 4-5 minutes or until soft.
+• Add the onion, red bell pepper and mushrooms then cook for 4-5 minutes or until soft.
 Add the garlic, stirring constantly for 60 seconds.
-Add the basil, fennel, oregano, sea salt, and freshly ground black pepper.
-Mix to combine well then add the sugar, tomato sauce, and whole tomatoes and their juice (crush the tomatoes with your hands – be careful not to squirt their juice on your clothes).

-Taste the meat sauce and re-season if needed.
-Add the fresh basil and parsley, stir and serve over your favorite pasta.
+• Taste the meat sauce and re-season if needed.
+Add the fresh basil and parsley, stir, and serve over your favorite pasta.
 Enjoy.

 Leave a Reply